chaoyangnz/gava/README.md

 # trace the execution

-### log/execution.log
+### log/thread-[name].log
-This log file records the each instruction execution and method call hierarchy.
+This log file records the each instruction execution and method call hierarchy within a thread context.
 Set the log level to info to view call hierarchy more clearly.

 The blue diamond symbols 🔹 mean pure Java methods while the yellow ones 🔸 mean native methods which is implemented within Jago internally.